• Skip to content

 As far as salary, that should be determined by the church board based on how well the board agrees that the current pastor is performing.

-And to answer that question, I would ask what (if any) measures are you using to assess his performance and church management?
+And to answer that question, I would ask what (if any) measures you are using to assess his performance and church management.

 You should be able to answer the question – are there any goals written for the pastor?